django-cms/django-cms/docs/concepts/menu_system.rst

 The main active parts of the menu system are menu *generators* and *modifiers*.

 Some of these parts are supplied with the menus application.
-Some come from from other applications (from the cms application in django CMS, for example, or some other application entirely).
+Some come from other applications (from the cms application in django CMS, for example, or some other application entirely).

-All these active parts need to be registered with the menu system.
+All these active parts need to be registered within the menu system.

 Then, when the time comes to build a menu, the system will ask all the registered menu generators and modifiers to get to work on it.